nickoala/telepot/README.md

 # telepot - Python framework for Telegram Bot API

 #### To all Async Version Users
-I am going to stop supporting Python 3.4 on around May 31<sup>th</sup>, 2016. **Async support will start at Python 3.5.1.** All `@asyncio.coroutine` and `yield from` currently in the library will be changed to the keywords `async` and `await` in the future.
+I am going to stop supporting Python 3.4 on around May 31<sup>th</sup>, 2016. **Async support will start at Python 3.5.1.** Keyword `async` and `await` will be used.
 Main reason for the change is that **it is much easier to ensure closing of connection using `async with`**, which is not available in Python 3.4.
 Let's all move with the times, and not get bogged down by the past.

 Currently, telepot's async version already works with Python 3.5.1.